Sets¶

 TypeError: unhashable type: 'list'

 Python also provides frozenset, an immutable variant that is itself hashable and can be stored inside another set.
-See Hashing and Hash Tables for a full explanation.
+Hashing is covered in more detail in a later chapter.

 Key ideas: